 Some go-to food and life tips to help avoid and treat stretch marks include:

 Since weight gain can cause the development of stretch marks, many people expect that losing weight will eliminate them.
 However, that is a stretch mark myth that many people succumb to.
 Even though with weight loss, you can reduce any excess tension pulling on the skin, stretch mark scars form much more rooted in the skin layers.
 The loss of weight cannot undo the damage sustained by the dermis layer of the skin.

-This myth often leads to women spending time in tanning beds, hoping to reduce the appearance of their stretch marks.
-Not only will tanning not fade your tiger stripes, but it can severely harm your skin in other ways!
-In fact, tanning can even dramatize the appearance of stretch marks by contrasting tanned skin with white marks.
+This stretch mark myth is one that leads people to believe spending time in tanning beds will reduce the appearance of their stretch marks.
+Tanning will not fade your tiger stripes.
+Tanning can be severely harmful to your skin in other ways.
+In fact, excessive, unsafe tanning can dramatize the appearance of stretch marks due to the increase of contrasting tones between the tan skin and the lighter stretch marks.

 Don't let the oversaturated market of misleading myths and magic lead you astray.
 TriLASTIN is here to help ease the appearance of your stretch marks by providing valuable resources, as well as effective preventative and healing treatment options.